guillaumef/gun-silencer/README.md

 <img src="https://github.com/guillaumef/gun-silencer/blob/main/examples/example1.jpg" width="300" alt="silencer moderator airgun bbgun airsoft" align="center" /> <img src="https://github.com/guillaumef/gun-silencer/blob/main/examples/example2.jpg" width="300" alt="silencer moderator airgun bbgun airsoft" align="center" /> <img src="https://github.com/guillaumef/gun-silencer/blob/main/examples/example3.jpg" width="300" alt="silencer moderator airgun bbgun airsoft" align="center" />

+### Concept

+Baffle design is up to you and you can tweak it: Angle, Volume, Number, Progressivity.

+### Printing

+If you are using a brim for adhesion, the internal curves will be painfull to clean, I added a nice option (silencer\_brim\_close) which allows to use Cura "Brim > Only on the outside".

+I use ABS filament, 100% infill, an Ultimaker 2.

 ### Usage

 You need openscad and a text editor.